DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

 DigiNode Tools v0.5.7 - 2022-08-xx
-- New: Add option to delete the ~/.jsipfs folder when uninstalling DigiAsset Node
+- New: DigiNode Setup - Add option to delete the ~/.jsipfs folder when uninstalling DigiAsset Node
-- New: DigiByte startup message is now in yellow to indicate a transitory issue
+- New: Status Monitor - DigiByte 'starting up' messages are now in yellow to indicate a temporary issue
-- New: Improve detection of when DigiNode internet connection is online/offline
+- New: Status Monitor - Improve detection of when DigiNode internet connection is online/offline

 DigiNode Tools v0.5.6 - 2022-08-01
 - New: Status Monitor now quits automatically after one hour by default